Preview

 • 63% of manuscripts accepted,

-Indexing: The journal included into Scopus (Accepted Titles May 2025), is approved by the Higher Attestation Commission of Russia (Category K1), the scientometric database Russian Index of Science Citation, and the DOAJ Seal.
-For information on indexing in other national and international databases, is available in the Indexing section.
+Indexing: The journal is in the Scopus database (Accepted Titles May 2025), List of State Commission for Academic Degrees and Titles of Russian Ministry of Education and Science (K1 Category), Russian Science Citation Index, and DOAJ Seal.
+For more information on notation in other Russian and international databases, see Indexing section.

 Current issue